MDRCNY/TDC-UI/02_data_quality_checks/00_instructions.md

 ## Required Files
 We recommend you put the following files in the same folder before you run them.
 If you are an intermediate or advanced R user with a different, preferred setup, feel free to use it instead.

-  * **01_data_quality_checks.Rmd:** The main R Markdown file with R code that generates a Word Document, Html or PDF.
+  * **[01_data_quality_checks.Rmd](https://github.com/MDRCNY/TDC-UI/blob/main/02_data_quality_checks/01_data_quality_checks.Rmd):** The main R Markdown file with R code that generates a Word Document, Html or PDF.
 A knitted html output usually looks best, followed by PDF.
-  * **functions.R:** This R script contains code that creates a custom function we can use to produce a summary table.
+  * **[functions.R](https://github.com/MDRCNY/TDC-UI/blob/main/02_data_quality_checks/functions.R):** This R script contains code that creates a custom function we can use to produce a summary table.
 The main R Markdown file (data_quality_checks.Rmd) reads this functions.R file into your environment so you can access the custom function.
-  * **uidata1_april.rda:** This is simulated data representing an older UI dataset you aim to add to and update using a more recent UI dataset.
+  * **[uidata1_april.rda](https://github.com/MDRCNY/TDC-UI/blob/main/02_data_quality_checks/uidata1_april.rda):** This is simulated data representing an older UI dataset you aim to add to and update using a more recent UI dataset.
-  * **uidata1_july.rda:** This is also simulated data, representing the more recent UI dataset you will use to update your records.
+  * **[uidata1_july.rda](https://github.com/MDRCNY/TDC-UI/blob/main/02_data_quality_checks/uidata1_july.rda):** This is also simulated data, representing the more recent UI dataset you will use to update your records.

+The [common_uidata_problems_table](https://github.com/MDRCNY/TDC-UI/blob/main/02_data_quality_checks/common_uidata_problems_table.pdf) is an additional resource with a summary table of the main data quality issues you might encounter in UI wage data files and how to address them.
+It is not required to run the code in this folder.

 ## Steps to run the files